Lolliedieb/lolMiner-releases/README.md

 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.90

+_Changes_
+- Added support to mine Heavyhash-Pyrin V2 on Nvidia GTX 1000, AMD RX 5000 and newer gpus.
+Use -a PYRINV2 to select the algorithm, fee is 1%.
+- Added dual mining support for Autolykos V2 + Pyrin V2, Karlsen V2 + Pyrin V2 and Fishhash + Pyrin V2 for Nvidia GTX 1000 and newer and AMD RX 6000 and newer GPUs.
+Use --dualmode PYRINV2DUAL to add Pyrin V2 mining to the existing configs for the mentioned host algorithms.
+(1) (2)
+- Already in 1.89, but undocumented: slightly improved Gram performance on some GPUs.

+_Fixed_
+- Fixed a bug making Pyrin V1 non available on 1.89
+- Fixed a bug causing Nvidia GTX 1000 cards to crash on Fishhash dataset generation.

 ### lolMiner 1.89

 _Changes_